Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Fortnite.

-Operational Insight: Ignoring gaming culture means ignoring a massive segment of contemporary experience.
-Questions about Fortnite or Minecraft recognise gaming’s crucial role as a social and entertainment platform.
+Operational Insight: Overlooking gaming culture means missing a large part of modern experience.
+Questions about Fortnite or Minecraft acknowledge gaming's key role as a social and entertainment platform.

 20. Modern AI Influence: Which conversational AI chatbot, released in late 2022, rapidly became a global topic of discussion concerning artificial intelligence?